IGITUGraz/L2L/doc/intro.rst

 with these parameters and always return a tuple (*even for 1-D fitness!!*) representing the fitness to be used for optimizing.
 _
-See the class documentation for more details: :class:`~ltl.optimizees.optimizee.Optimizee`
+See the class documentation for more details: :class:`~l2l.optimizees.optimizee.Optimizee`

 Optimizer
 ~~~~~~~~~

-The optimizer subclasses :class:`~ltl.optimizers.optimizer.Optimizer` with a class that contains two mandatory methods:
+The optimizer subclasses :class:`~l2l.optimizers.optimizer.Optimizer` with a class that contains two mandatory methods:

-1. :meth:`~ltl.optimizers.optimizer.Optimizer.__init__`: This is the constructor which performs the duties of
+1. :meth:`~l2l.optimizers.optimizer.Optimizer.__init__`: This is the constructor which performs the duties of
    initializing the trajectory and the initial generation_ of the simulation.
-2. :meth:`~ltl.optimizers.optimizer.Optimizer.post_process` : knowing the fitness for the current parameters, it
+2. :meth:`~l2l.optimizers.optimizer.Optimizer.post_process` : knowing the fitness for the current parameters, it
    generates a new set of parameters and runs the next batch of simulations.

 And one optional method:

-1. :meth:`~ltl.optimizers.optimizer.Optimizer.end` : Tertiary method to do cleanup, printing results etc.
+1. :meth:`~l2l.optimizers.optimizer.Optimizer.end` : Tertiary method to do cleanup, printing results etc.

 Note that in order to maintain a consistent framework for communication between the optimizer and optimizee, we enforce
 a certain protocol for the above function.
 The details of this protocol are outlined below